Shrecknt/computercraft-typings/README.md

 Check the [todo list](todo.txt) to see what still has to be done

-There's currently no guide for using the typings, but I'll probably make one laters
+There's currently no guide for using the typings, but I'll probably make one later

 Contact me at [Shrecknt#2740](https://discord.com/users/462358790453592064) on discord (preferred) or [@shrecknt:shrecked.my.to](https://matrix.to/#/@shrecknt:shrecked.my.to) on matrix for questions or anything else